 Most travelers will need a visa which grants them entry to Canada, although there are nationals of countries which will only need an Electronic Travel Authorization (eTA), or they are completely exempt and can enter freely with their passports without needing a visa.

-To be eligible for a Canada Tourist Visa, the applicant must fulfill some requirements.
+To be eligible for a Canada Tourist Visa, the applicant must fulfill some criteria.
 These requirements determine whether someone is allowed to apply for the visa and hold it.
-The general requirements for someone to qualify for a Tourist Visa for Canada are as follows:

-- You must be at least 18 years old to apply as the primary visa applicant and your children who are under 18 years old cannot apply alone;
+- Be at least 18 years old to apply as the primary visa applicant and your children who are under 18 years old cannot apply alone.

-- You must have a valid governmental issued passport with at least one blank page that is not the last page of the passport;
+- Have a valid government-issued passport with at least one blank page that is not the last page of the passport.

-- You must translate and certify all the documents that you have that are in another language other than English or French;
+- Translate and certify all the documents that you have that are in another language other than English or French.

-- You must have a clean criminal history and submit court documents to prove it;
+- Have a clean criminal history and submit court documents to prove it.

-- You must be ready to pay the necessary Canada visa application fees and visa processing fees;
+- Be ready to pay the necessary Canada visa application fees and visa processing fees.

-- You must sign and date the appropriate documents where necessary;
+- Sign and date the appropriate documents where necessary.

-- You must submit copies of your current immigration status in another country or in Canada;
+- Submit copies of your current immigration status in another country or in Canada.

-- You must have enough funds to cover your stay in Canada;
+- Have enough funds to cover your stay in Canada.

-- You must be ready to attend and interview or give biometric information if necessary;
+- Be ready to attend an interview or give biometric information if necessary.

-- You must be ready to go through a medical examination if the Canadian Consulate asks you to.
-For Visitor Visas this is usually not required unless you have some form of disease which the Consulate needs to have proof of;
+- Be ready to go through a medical examination if the Canadian Consulate asks you to.
+For Visitor Visas, this is usually not required unless you have some form of the disease which the Consulate needs to have proof of.

-- You must prove that your stay in Canada is temporary and that you will return to your home country once your visit is over;
+- Prove that your stay in Canada is temporary and that you will return to your home country once your visit is over.

-- You must prove that you do not plan to work or study in Canada.
+- Prove that you do not plan to work or study in Canada.

-To start the application for this type of Temporary Resident Visa, there are several forms and steps that you as the applicant must go through.
+To start the application for the Canada Visitor Visa, there are several forms and steps that you as the applicant must go through.
 The steps are explained below.